scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 > ### What about other choices?
 >
 > The alternative library, "nose", has been abandoned in favor of PyTest, which can run nose-style tests.
 The standard library has a test suite as well, but it's extremely verbose and complex; and since "developers" run tests, your test requirements don't affect users.
 And PyTest can run stdlib style testing too.
 So just use PyTest.
 All major packages use it too, including NumPy.
-Most other choices, like Hypothosis, are related to PyTest.
+Most other choices, like [Hypothesis][], are related to PyTest.

 ### Basic test structure